For many English fans, it’s unfortunate that Germany have become a superior footballing nation over the past 20 years.

 Now this is a beauty – a transferhammer is a big bit of breaking transfer news.
 Newspapers will often say a huge transfer story is a TRANSFERHAMMER, but it has to be some sensational news to warrant it.

-David Luiz back to Chelsea is a transferhammer… Robert Snodgrass to West Ham less so.
+Eden Hazard to Real Madrid was a transferhammer… Darren Randolph’s return to West Ham less so.

 How do you pithily describe a club like West Brom, a ‘yo-yo club’ who go up and down divisions willy-nilly?

 That’s right, call them a Fahrstuhlmannschaft, literally translated as an ‘elevator club’.

 Everyone knows the atmosphere in German stadiums can be fierce – and this effectively sums up that feeling in a word.